+27 21 852 4719 [email protected] Mon-Fri 8:00-17:30 (SAST)

 Fiber optic terminal box is a product use for different scenarios in FTTH construction, such as primary or secondary splitting.
 People usually use it to connect patch cables from the splitter to the indoor cables, meeting the demands for high-speed bandwidth services.
 If done incorrectly, it may lead to signal degradation, connectivity issues, or even equipment damage.
 They.
 A fiber-optic splitter, also known as a beam splitter, is based on a quartz substrate of an integrated waveguide optical power distribution device, similar to a coaxial cable transmission system.
 The optical network system uses an optical signal coupled to the branch distribution.

-• Simple type of distribution box
+• Kzx represents what type of electrical distribution box

-Simple type of distribution box
+Kzx represents what type of electrical distribution box

 [PDF Version]